Left chevron

-Aimee is a make-up artist born and bred in London.
-Having worked with of-the-moment brands like Lexxola and Jaded, Aimee's work continually captures ever-evolving modern-day beauty trends.
+Aimee Twist is a make-up artist born and bred in London.
+Having worked with of-the-moment brands like Lexxola and Jaded, Aimee is at the forefront of ever-evolving modern-day beauty trends.

 Whose 'glam team' would you love to be a part of?